HellperKK/Atelier-Prog/Ocaml/NPI/README.md

 Launch the program with this command :
 > ocaml Mains.ml "an expession in NPI here"

-With ni expression given a default expression is given.
+With no expression given a default expression is given.